How to save money at Sainsbury’s

 Don’t forget to check your cashback apps like Checkout Smart, Shopmium and Green Jin, before you go shopping as you may find money back on something you were going to buy or even free items.

 Sainsbury often has one of the greatest number of offers on these apps.
-You can find out everything you need to know about cashback shopping apps here.
+You can find out everything you need to know about cashback shopping apps in our summary.

 Don’t use the Sainsbury’s credit card